 The usage rights filter in Advanced Search shows you content that is either labeled with a Creative Commons or similar license, or is in the public domain.
 For images, the usage rights filter also shows you images labeled with the GNU Free Documentation license.

-If you find content with the wrong usage rights in the search results, let us know by reporting them in the help forum.
+If you find content with the wrong usage rights in the search results, let us know in the Google Search Forum.